Mental Health and Depression

 And children.... this terrifies me.
 Having lost their grandpa and grandad to suicide I would hate our children to think it's even an option especially with the growing teenage suicide rates in the UK.
 But we talk freely about it and I try, at least, to keep a check on their emotional wellbeing.

 This is a tricky subject and not easy to answer.
 Depression comes in all shapes and size, there may be many reasons.
 Family, job, life in general, we all have our ups and downs.
 Sometimes the thing that threw us over the edge seems actually quite insignificant but the culmination can be vast.
 And if you can't deal with the little things anymore, then it's tough.
 Looking at Britain today the big things are hard enough.

 Should a cake company talk about this?
-Do you know, I'm really not sure but everyone is.
-It is mxy humble opinion that we are all human beings regardless of our race, colour or religion.
-Looking at the shocking attacks that have taken place recently in Manchester and London I can't help but appreciate the outpouring of love.
+Do you know, I'm really not sure.
+It is my humble opinion that we are all human beings regardless of our race, colour or religion.
+Looking at the shocking terrorist attacks that have taken place in Manchester and London, I can't help but appreciate the outpouring of love.
 The amazing heroes that come forward and offer hope to us all.
 The Finsbury Park attack shows that frustrations are boiling over.
 In all honesty, it deeply saddens me.
 I don't know what the answer is but it can't be more hate.

 Be careful we don't like to talk about this one.
 This is the feeling that overwhelms, stops you getting out of bed and makes you cry.
 However, when someone asks you have no answer.
 Not even something you don't want to say.
 Speaking as someone who has lost people very close to me, I can tell you that it's release that we need.
 To stop the nightmares, the paranoia and the overwhelming fear of failure.
 It really doesn't matter how real those things are.
 They are in our mind.
 So don't tell me it will get better or that I'm loved, I know that but when?